taoshidev/0xmarkets_contract/README.md

 The amount of long or short tokens to be redeemed, before fees and price impact, is calculated as `(worth of market tokens) / (long / short token price)`.

-## Market Swaps

-Long and short tokens of a market can be swapped for each other.

-For example, if the ETH / USD market has WETH as the long token and USDC as the short token, WETH can be sent to the market to be swapped for USDC and USDC can be sent to the market to be swapped for WETH.

-Swap order requests are created by calling ExchangeRouter.createOrder, specifying:

-- the initial collateral token
-- the array of markets to swap through
-- the minimum expected output amount

-The swap output amount, before fees and price impact, `(amount of tokens in) * (token in price) / (token out price)`.

-Market swap order requests are executed using OrderHandler.executeOrder, if the order was created at timestamp `n`, it should be executed with the oracle prices after timestamp `n`.

-## Limit Swaps

-Passive swap orders that should be executed when the output amount matches the minimum output amount specified by the user.

-Limit swap order requests are executed using OrderHandler.executeOrder, if the order was created at timestamp `n`, it should be executed with oracle prices after timestamp `n`.

 ## Market Increase